NinfarZ/language-project/README.md

 ## Project Summary

 A platform to aid in the language learning process.
-You can create flash cards based on context, as well as read and texts you import.
+You can create flash cards based on context, as well as read texts you import.
 Sentences you already know or need to practice will be highlighted.

 ## Screenshots